JeffC25/asciiart/README.md

 # ASCII Art Converter

 ### Overview
-Tool to generate ASCII art from images with edge and angle detection.
+A tool that converts images into ASCII art through edge detection and orientation analysis, assigning ASCII characters based on the local angle of each detected edge.

 Written in pure Go using standard libraries and the `disintegration/gift` module.

 ![image](https://github.com/user-attachments/assets/9e4183e3-b970-4346-8563-5a87e825779c)

-### Pipeline
+### Pipeline / How it Works

 <details>
 <summary>1.
 Original image </summary>